Vancouver-Datajam/WasteNet/README.md

 ## How to use code in this repo

 This repo contains training and testing code for our proposed model.

-This script can be run using python notebooks.
+This script can be run either by using python notebook or python script file.(both are the same)

 to use your own dataset you should have 3 seperate textfiles (testlist.txt, trainlist.txt, vallist.txt) containing relative path for each image.